Hakeemwiki/DE-Projects/readme.md

 ## Project Structure

 - `TMDB_Movie_analysis.ipynb`: Jupyter Notebook containing the full data analysis workflow — from data cleaning to visualization and interpretation.
-- `tmdb-movies.csv`: (Expected) dataset used in this analysis.
+- The dataset used in this analysis is found in my data folder.
 Make sure this file is present in the working directory.
 - `README.md`: Project documentation (you’re reading it!).

 ## Key Questions Addressed